 This is one of the most important steps of this guide!
 Make sure that you label your boxes.
 Label their contents as well as the fact that they are fragile.
 You don’t want to spend hours carefully packing your china only to have an unknowing helper pack the box first and pile heavy items on top of it.
 Clearly label it as fragile in multiple locations on the box.
 Finally, include an inventory of the items in the box before you seal it up.
 This helps you make sure you aren’t missing anything and can also help you find everything more easily once you’ve arrived at your new location.

 Are you planning a move?
-The expert movers at Family Moving and Storage can help!
+The Full Service Moving Company in Treasure Coast FL at Family Moving and Storage can help!

 GET A FREE MOVING QUOTE